pxg/Pollmamania/README.md

 # let users create polls

 # soft delete on polls
-# let user create a poll in a poll daddy style
-# let user upload an image
+# let user upload an image (admin first then on site)

-# add a date to show polls currently open, add a poll archive feature
+# add a start and end_dates to determine which polls are currently open
 # output the poll list as xml and json
 # output the poll results as xml and json

-# add an Ajax form for voting in polls (web service)
+# add an Ajax form for voting in polls (using web service)

 # run a Django script from the command line (vote in poll, vote from twitter?)
 # publish daily poll (weighting system, cron? store published date in the db if not done already)